Spring Garden Revival

 Rockport Water Management Coordination for Irrigation System Installation & New Lawn Establishment

-Irrigation system installation requires coordination with the Water Department for service upgrades, backflow prevention device installation (annual testing mandatory), and water meter sizing.
-Efficient system design includes zoning for sun/shade, rain sensors (required by many MA ordinances), and drip irrigation for beds.
-New lawns need 2-3 times daily watering for the first 2-4 weeks, transitioning to deeper, less frequent applications.
+Coordination with the Rockport Water Department is essential for new irrigation systems.
+Water service upgrades, backflow prevention device installation (annual testing mandatory in MA), and water meter sizing must be addressed.
+Irrigation design should include proper zoning for sun/shade, efficient sprinkler selection, and rain sensors (required by many MA ordinances).
+Drip irrigation is recommended for shrub beds.
+During establishment, new lawns require 2-3 light waterings daily for 2-4 weeks, transitioning to deeper, less frequent watering for drought tolerance.
 Summer water restrictions are common, but exemptions may apply for new lawns.
-For water service and irrigation permits, contact:
+All systems must be inspected for compliance with cross-connection control and electrical safety.

 Rockport Water and Sewer Division